 Secondary 3 & 4

 All students study English, mathematics, a modern language and a science.
 Music School students choose a further four out of a possible total of eight other subjects, one of which will be music.
 Great care and planning is given to the choice of courses in S3 and S4 to ensure a balanced curriculum whilst giving enough time to specialist music.
 The total timetable allocation for music including Standard Grade music is approximately a quarter of the school week.

 Music School students usually sit National 5 music in S3, progressing immediately to Higher in S4.
 This is to enable the students more choices appropriate to their needs in S5 and S6.
 For example, a Music School student may wish to study for Advanced Higher music in S5, leaving S6 to concentrate on auditions for colleges and college Diplomas.
 These may be academic diplomas in musicology, teaching or composition - or practical, instrumental ones.

 Secondary 5 & 6

 There is a good deal of variation in the time allocation for music at this stage, according to the career intentions of the individual student.
-A normal pattern for a student in S5 or S6 would be to sit Advanced Higher music plus two other subjects.
+However, the Music School will require a minimum of two columns for music lessons and practice.
+A normal pattern for a student in S5 or S6 would be to sit Advanced Higher music plus three other subjects.
 By S6, a well-qualified student, intent upon a music course beyond school, could be spending 50 per cent or more of the school week studying music.
+Students can still attain up to 8 qualifications at Higher or Advanced Higher during S5 and S6 but will not be able to do 5 Highers in one sitting.

 All music students tend to get involved in music making out of school as well as in school.
 They are expected to take part in the network of ensembles within The City of Edinburgh and beyond.